The Blue Fender Bronco 1968

 1. True Blue?

-The author recently had a conversation with a friend who, in the dim distant past, had purchased an original, 1968, blue Fender Bronco (produced between December 1967 - 1980) from a second-hand dealer in Wollongong, Australia.
+The author recently had a conversation with a friend who, in the dim distant past, had purchased an original, 1968, blue Fender Bronco from a second-hand dealer in Wollongong, Australia.
 It possessed a single bridge pickup and unique Fender tremelo setup.
-The dealer was not able to provide any provenance for the guitar at the time of purchase.
-Since then the friend had sought to confirm some of the guitar's history and, most importantly, prove that the cracked blue nitrocellulose paint was original.
+The dealer was not able to provide any provenance information on the guitar at the time of purchase.
+Since then the friend had sought to confirm some of the its history and, most importantly, prove that the cracked blue nitrocellulose paint was original.

+The Bronco had been produced by Fender between December 1967 - 1980.
 An Insounder article on the Fender Bronco, includes a picture of a blue version at its head, though within it states that the standard colours for the model were: Dakota Red, Olympic White and Midnight Wine (Zdeněk 2022).
 Black was added during the 1970s.
-The most common colour seen is the Dakota Red, as in the following image from a 1970 Status Quo studio gig wherein rhythm guitarist Rick Parfitt is using a Bronco through an extended jam.
+The most common colour seen is the Dakota Red, as in the following image from a 1970 Status Quo studio gig wherein rhythm guitarist Rick Parfitt is using a Bronco throughout an extended jam.
 The full video is linked below.

-The Guitar-List description included the same list of three colours, with no mention of the blue (Guitar-List 2024).
+The Guitar-List description of the Bronco included the same list of three colours, with no mention of the blue (Guitar-List 2024).
 The introduction to that listing outlines the history of the guitar as follows:

 The Fender Bronco was introduced in 1967 as a student level electric guitar.
 Fender made the Bronco using a Mustang body and neck, [with] a single pickup in the bridge position and a different tremolo arm mechanism (the Fender steel vibrato unique to the Bronco).
 The Bronco had a longer 24" scale length unlike other Fender Mustang variations which had 22.5" scale length.
 The neck was maple with a 22 fret round laminated rosewood fingerboard and dot inlays.
 The Bronco was usually produced with a rosewood fingerboard and standard Fiesta Red finish, but later during its production run Fender offered Dakota Red, Black, Olympic White and Midnight Wine.
 The Bronco was discontinued in 1981 and replaced by the Fender Lead series.
 Fender has not yet reissued the Bronco guitar, although they have reissued the Bronco amplifier, a small amplifier also made for students which was initially sold as a package with the Fender Bronco guitar.